The Return of The Big Laugh In: Labatts Apollo, Manchester, 1991

 I have seen Alan Davies live on a number of occasions over the years and have loved his performance every time I have seen him.
 I first came across him in 1991 early in his career where he stood out amongst a number of comedians at a charity comedy night in Manchester.
 His trademark routine of wildly describing irritations and acute observations with blistering comic effect was already in evidence but he really came into his own when I saw him at The Comedy Store in London a year later and he received a standing ovation for his routine – quite rare in those days.

 I next saw him at the Jabez Clegg club in Manchester in 1998.
 Davies is a naturally born comic entertainer and he was clearly enjoying himself.
 So much so that the show over ran and the audience who were thirsty from laughing wanted to go to the bar which was in another room from the stage but without trying to interrupt the show.
 As the audience silently tried to sneak out of the theatre to get up to go to the bar for last orders, Davies didn’t mind one bit and let the audience know that if people wanted to go to the bar for a drink he would happily stay on stage and talk to the walls instead of talking to the audience.
 Once this was said there was a mass exodus and three quarters of the 500-filled theatre moved next door to the bar.
 When they returned to their seats with drinks, Davies was still on stage chatting away to anyone who would listen and carried on performing for another thirty minutes before he left the stage to thunderous cheers and applause.
-A sign of a true professional – giving the audience what they want.
+A sign of a true professional – give the audience what they want.

 Davies’ star was on the ascent and I next saw him play one of Manchester’s most prestigious venues: The Bridgewater Hall in 2000.
 I remember this performance for a brilliant observation from the comedian about drunkenly getting home at night time.
 He described the experience as knowing he was in the right area because he followed the piles of sick on the pavement left by the drunks who lived in the area to find his way home.
 I could relate to this because I had lived in the same area.
 He gave a very funny, confident performance that night and was fast becoming a favourite on the comedy circuit.